mhmmd95/phpmvc/README.md

 ## what could be done next

-- The routes need to be able to make use of dynamic routing.
 - A registration system with session management to track the user on the system.
 - Continue to build the send email functionality and make use of the strategy pattern in order to make it easy in the future to substitute the email system with an SMS system.
 - The tickets on the admin panel should be paginated to easily search for a ticket and edit it.